 What about selling to a family member or friend?

-Selling to family and friends isn't quite the same as selling to strangers... but it should be.
-If you don't just want to give it to them free and clear, you probably want to offer them the best deal possible.
-Happy relationships are good relationships.
-Also, make sure the Apple Watch is in the best condition possible, and everyone is being treated fairly.
-If anything goes wrong, everyone is going to hear about it.
-For a long time.
+Selling to family and friends isn't quite the same as making a transaction with a stranger, although it should be.
+If you don't just want to give it to them for free, you will probably want to offer them the best deal possible.
+Happy relationships are good relationships, after all.

 Selling your Apple Watch and still have questions?

 We're not going anywhere!
-If you have additional questions about selling your old Apple, leave them in the comments below.
-Also check out our Apple Watch forums where you can get lots of great advice from people who've been buying and selling Apple Watches for a while now.
+If you have additional questions on how to sell your Apple Watch, leave them in the comments below.
+Also, check out our Apple Watch forums, where you can get lots of great advice from people who've been buying and selling Apple Watches for a while now.

 And, when you've sold, be sure to tell us what you did and how it worked out!